MicrosoftCloudEssentials-LearningHub/Fabric-Date-Hierarchy-Accelerator/README.md

 2. Ensure you have access to your [Microsoft Fabric workspace](https://app.fabric.microsoft.com/).
 3. Option 1: We can create a flexible, [reusable date table](#generate-a-dynamic-date-table-option-1) in your Microsoft Fabric workspace that supports time intelligence in Power BI reports (like YTD, MTD, fiscal periods, etc.).
 4. Option 2: Write a notebook that generates the date table and writes it to a Lakehouse table.
+5. Option 3: Create a Power BI model that connects to the Lakehouse date table and includes prebuilt hierarchies and measures, you can standardize the use of the date table across reports.

 ### Generate a Dynamic Date Table (Option 1)